Readability Score

 Content that is too complex does not get read.
 Over 50% of U.S. adults read at or below an 8th-grade level.
 If your content scores at a 12th-grade reading level, you are losing half your potential audience before they finish the first paragraph.

-What is Readability Score?
+What Readability Score does

 The Readability Score Calculator analyzes text using multiple established formulas — Flesch Reading Ease, Flesch-Kincaid Grade Level, Gunning Fog Index, Coleman-Liau Index, and SMOG Index.
 Each measures different aspects of text complexity.